Parker Scheer Attorneys have Successfully Represented Persons Seriously Injured as a Result of Collapsed or Rotten Decks.

 - Severe lacerations caused by rusted nails and wooden splinters

 - Severe knee and ankle injuries

 In many cases these injuries can result in life-long pain and physical limitations, and require expensive surgeries and rehabilitation.

 For more than twenty-five years, the attorneys at Parker Scheer have successfully represented victims of deck and porch collapse.
 Determining who is at fault for a collapsed porch or deck can be complicated.
-Under Massachusetts law, the owner of the porch or deck has a legal obligation to maintain their premises in reasonably safe condition and to conduct reasonably frequent inspections to identify rot, structural damage, pest infestation, or other defects which could result collapse or other catastrophic failure.
+Under Massachusetts law, the owner of the porch or deck has a legal obligation to maintain their premises in a reasonably safe condition and to conduct reasonably frequent inspections to identify rot, structural damage, pest infestation, or other defects which could result in collapse or other catastrophic failures.
 The more common causes of porch and deck collapse include the decay of wooden support timbers caused by excessive moisture, or wood-consuming insects; rusted nails or metal fasteners resulting from prolonged exposure to the elements; and errors in structural design, fabrication, or construction.
-Deck collapse can also occur where an owner has allowed excessive weight to be exerted on the porch or deck, such as a hot tub, heavy outdoor furnishings, or appliances, which exceed the load capacity of the porch or deck.
+Deck collapse can also occur where an owner has allowed the excessive weight to be exerted on the porch or deck, such as a hot tub, heavy outdoor furnishings, or appliances, which exceed the load capacity of the porch or deck.
 The over-loading of guests on an already compromised porch or deck is another common cause of deck collapse.